 So: the tetrahedron is made of 4 identical regular triangles, the cube (which could also be called the hexahedron) is made of 6 identical squares, the octahedron of 8 identical regular triangles, the dodecahedron of 12 identical regular pentagons and the icosahedron of 20 identical regular triangles.

 Because of their perfectness, Plato was very fascinated by them (Exhibit Nr.
 19).
 For him, they represented the perfect ideas that formed reality.
-He associated them forms to the four elements: air, water, fire and earth.
-The fact that there were five perfect solids and only four elements was a bit troublesome (see Cat.
+He associated these forms to the four elements: air, water, fire and earth.
+The fact that there were five perfect forms and only four elements was a bit troublesome (see Cat.
 Nr.
 104).
-When Aristotle talked about the ether as the fifth element that pervades the Universe, he was no longer interested to associate the elements with the perfect forms.
+Aristotle talked about the ether as the fifth element that pervades the Universe, but he was no longer interested to associate the elements with perfect geometrical forms.

 Seeing the Platonic solids, seeing their perfectness or even a clumsy attempt to build them, still stir awe.
 They still give a feeling that, somehow, they might have something to do with the interconnectedness of all things.